software-mansion/radon-ide/packages/docs/docs/launch-configuration.md

 Instead of letting Radon IDE build your app, you can use scripts (`buildScript` option) or [Expo Application Services (EAS)](https://expo.dev/eas) (`eas` option) to do it.

 The requirement for scripts is to output the absolute path to the built app as the last line of the standard output.
-If custom fingerprint script is used, it should output fingerprint as the last lie of the standard output.
-If fingerprint change between invocations, RN IDE will rebuild the project.
+If custom fingerprint script is used, it should output fingerprint as the last line of the standard output.
+When fingerprint changes between invocations, RN IDE will rebuild the project.
+The IDE runs fingerprint quite frequently (i.e., on every file save), so this process should be fast and avoid over the network communication.

 Both `customBuild` and `eas` are objects having `ios` and `android` optional keys.
 You can't specify one platform in both custom script and EAS build